tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Preferred Label

-nan
+'AMENDED'

 ### Label

-'A bdqffdq:ResponseStatus used to indicate that a bdqffdq:hasResponseResultValue from a bdqffdq:Amendment contains a proposed change.'
+'AMENDED'

 ## Controlled Value

-'AMENDED implies that a change is being proposed to some existing non-empty value.
-Amendments do not provide bdqffdq:hasResponseResult object properties.
-Proposed changes will be in a bdqffdq:hasResponseResultValue data property.'
+'AMENDED'

 ### Type

 NamedIndividual

-## Superclass

-'AMENDED'

 ### Definition

-'AMENDED'
+'A bdqffdq:ResponseStatus used to indicate that a bdqffdq:hasResponseResultValue from a bdqffdq:Amendment contains a proposed change.'

 ### Comment

-'AMENDED'
+'AMENDED implies that a change is being proposed to some existing non-empty value.
+Amendments do not provide bdqffdq:hasResponseResult object properties.
+Proposed changes will be in a bdqffdq:hasResponseResultValue data property.'

 ********************